 A file usually carries blocks of data.
 Hashing will transform this data into a string or a key that is an image of the original data.
 The function translates the data into a shorter fixed-length value that is derived from the original string.
-If you are using an excellent hashing algorithm, there will be an avalanche effect that changes the output significantly even when there is a little change in the input data.
+If you are using an excellent hashing algorithm, there will be an avalanche effect that changes the output significantly even when there is a little change in the input data like below.

 Let us use a basic example to see how hashing algorithms work.

 However, in reality, the calculation will not be so easy.
 There could be numerous functions involved in between to arrive at the final hash value.
 The better the algorithm used, the more difficult it will be for someone to comprehend the output without the private key.

 The hashing function forms the crux of the algorithm.